-GOVERNANCE OF RISK
+GOVERNANCE OF RISK\

 The Risk Committee has the objectives to attend to the overview and monitoring of Nictus' risk management processes.
-The Risk Committee reports to the Board and Audit Committee on work undertaken in establishing and maintaining an understanding of the risks that need to be addressed and the adequacy of actions taken by management to appropriately address such risk areas.
+The Risk Committee reports to the Board and Audit Committee on work undertaken in establishing and maintaining an understanding of the risks that need to be addressed and the adequacy of actions taken by management to appropriately address and mitigate such risk areas.

-The Board considers and determines the levels of risk tolerance as well as risk appetite during its periodic review of the Group's risk profile.
+The Board considers and determines in conjunction with Subsidiary Boards the levels of risk tolerance as well as risk appetite during its periodic review of the Group's risk profile.
 This risk profile determines the ambit within which the Board allows management to take on risk-inclined projects.
 The Board has appointed the Risk Committee to assist in carrying out its risk responsibilities by providing oversight of Nictus' risk management activities.